dorelljames/dorellblog/content/blog/everything-you-need-to-know-about-netlify-functions-including-background-functions/index.md

   - Web Development
 ---

-The [announcement of the availabilty of Background Functions](https://www.netlify.com/blog/2020/10/29/announcing-background-functions/) got me so excited that I immediately hopped into it.
+The [announcement of the availability of Background Functions](https://www.netlify.com/blog/2020/10/29/announcing-background-functions/) got me so excited that I immediately hopped into it.
 I even talked about this in an online stream we did last Nov 14 at **Uncaught Exceptions**.
 You can [watch that here](https://youtu.be/HYA-SYZWYWU?t=55) if you're interested! 😊

+> This article was originally posted at [dorelljames.com/blog/everything-you-need-to-know-about-netlify-functions-including-background-functions/](https://www.dorelljames.com/blog/everything-you-need-to-know-about-netlify-functions-including-background-functions/)

 ## Short Demo